TheLinuxITGuy/Toolbox/README.md

-# The Linux IT Guy's Toolbox
+# The Linux IT Guy Toolbox
 Add and Remove software from Linux with the click of a button

 ![](<Screenshot/Screenshot1.png>)